dystonse/dystonse-gtfs-data/README.md

 In `batch` mode, it works exactly as in `automatic` mode, but the importer exits after step 2.

 ## Analysing data
-In addition to the global arguments (for database connection etc., see above), the `analyse` command handles the `dir` and `schedule` arguments. `dir`  is mandatory and names a directory where data should be read from/written to. `schedule` is optional and points to a schedule file to use for the analyses.
-If no schedule file is given, the newest available schedule is used.

 Additional required arguments depend on the subcommand you want to use: